Andrew-Brad/AB.Extensions/README.md

 # AB.Extensions
 This is an extensions library I've built up over time, free of external dependencies, with constantly increasing test coverage and benchmarks.
-Constant strings, simple enums, and missing LINQ methods all included.
+Constant strings, simple enums, and missing LINQ methods are all part of this library.

-The source now lives in Azure DevOps, but is always pushed to Github via Continuous Integration in Azure.
+The source now officially lives in Azure DevOps, but is continuously pushed to Github via Azure Pipelines CI.